saurabhs679/AgileMinds-Soen6011summer2023/README.md

 ### Features
 #### User Registration and Login
 Employers and students can create accounts by providing their details and selecting a unique username and password.
-Users can securely login using their registered email and password.
+Users can securely log in using their registered email and password.

 #### Employer Dashboard
 Employers have access to a personalized dashboard where they can manage their job postings and track the progress of applications.